wisp92/pokered/README.md

 - Route 12 fisher given some magikarp to match his trainer text
 - TMs and HMs now use a separate string list to determine their item names, so function GetMachineName has been removed
 - Tm & HM name list takes the #3 list table spot and replaces the Unused Names list
+- Pay Day switch to 5x multiplier and fixed an overflow glitch
+- Hotel Coin Guy now does BCD conversion correctly and his payout has been increased
+- The function that handles BCD coin score can now do multiple selectable stats

 #New features & adjustments since last version: